 Fine Artist/ Instructor

-For the past few years my artwork has evolved to reflect the dramatic impact humans have had on our surroundings, specifically, the domestication of Canis Lupus (wolves) into Canis Lupus Familiaris (dogs).
+My artwork has evolved to reflect the dramatic impact humans have had on our surroundings, specifically, the domestication of Canis Lupus (wolves) into Canis Lupus Familiaris (dogs).
 In order to better understand the instinctive behaviour patterns of dogs and wolves, I began a comprehensive study and collaboration with The Yamnuska Wolfdog Sanctuary in Cochrane, Alberta.
 I create drawings using watercolour pencil on canvas, with the intention of capturing their instinctual nature, curiosity, and stoicism.
 I sell fine art prints to raise funds and awareness for the sanctuary.
 Lately I’ve been experimenting with combining techniques from my mixed media painting into my watercolor pencil drawing style.
 This is a hybrid form of art making, where the structured drawing is counterbalanced with abstract expressionism.
 I continue to investigate the intrinsic qualities that separate wolves from dogs, and explore our spiritual and evolutionary connection to these animals.